Affiliate links on Android Authority may earn us a commission. Learn more.

-- As with the OnePlus 5T, the company released a special edition of the OnePlus 6 to tie-in with a blockbuster film, this time to coincide with Avengers: Infinity War.
+- As with the OnePlus 5T, the company released a special edition of the OnePlus 6 to tie in with a blockbuster film, this time to coincide with Avengers: Infinity War.
 The special edition phone came with plenty of Marvel-themed accessories and a unique colorway.

 OnePlus 6T: The one for everyone

 With T-Mobile’s help, OnePlus saw even its record-setting sales of the OnePlus 6 obliterated.
-In fact, CEO Pete Lau said that it sold a stunning 249% more units of the 6T in the US than it did the OnePlus 6.
+CEO Pete Lau said that it sold a stunning 249% more units of the 6T in the US than it did the OnePlus 6.

 Without a doubt, the OnePlus 6T marks the turning point for the brand.
-It’s when the company finally stepped out of its original incarnation as an online-only niche OEM to a global company that could actually threaten the likes of Samsung, Huawei, and more.
+It’s when the company finally stepped out of its original incarnation as an online-only niche OEM to a global company that could actually threaten the likes of Samsung, HUAWEI, and more.

 OnePlus 6T fast facts: